-NRM takes an all-hazards approach for emergencies; we define this as non-routine events that exceed the normal operating capacity of the affected department(s) or the organization.
-The EMP establishes the framework for preparing for, responding to, and recovering from non-routine incidents, regardless of the nature or severity.
+NRM takes an all-hazards approach for emergencies; we define this as abnormal events (imminent hazards) that exceed the normal operating capacity of the facility, pipeline, department, or the organization.
+The EMP establishes the framework for preparing for, responding to, mitigating, and recovering from imminent hazards, abnormal events, and natural hazards regardless of the nature or severity.

-NRM follows the principles of the Oil & Gas Commission (OGC) Emergency Management Program framework, the Alberta Energy Regulator (AER) Directive 071 and CSA Z246.2-18 Emergency Preparedness and Response for Petroleum and Natural Gas Industry System which are provided to ensure a coordinated and organized approach to emergencies and disasters.
+NRM follows the principles of the British Columbia Energy Regulator Emergency Management Program framework, the Alberta Energy Regulator (AER) Directive 071 and CSA Z246.2-18 Emergency Preparedness and Response for Petroleum and Natural Gas Industry System which are provided to ensure a coordinated and organized approach to emergencies and disasters.